 As programme manager, I am responsible for the coordination and management of research within the Crop Performance and Management Research Programme at SASRI.
-In this role I am involved in the development of the annual programme of work through encouraging focus, innovation and collaboration in research.
+This role involves development of the annual programme of work through encouraging focus, innovation and collaboration in research.
 As senior scientist, my role is to initiate and conduct research leading to best management practices for sugarcane cultivation in South Africa.

 A key outcome of my research is to promote the responsible use of chemical ripeners in the sugar industry.
 Chemical ripeners enhance the sucrose content of sugarcane during certain parts of the milling season.
-My research conducted under statistically-designed experimental conditions, but also on a much larger commercial scale in collaboration with sugarcane farmers, has shown that increases in sucrose yields of up to 3 tons per hectare can be achieved with chemical ripeners.
-Success stories, and advice on the use of ripeners, are often shared with farmers at information events and in the form of popular articles, which drives the ongoing adoption of this important crop management practice.
+My research conducted under statistically-designed experimental conditions, and on a much larger commercial scale in participation with sugarcane farmers, has shown that increases in sucrose yields up to 3 tons per hectare can be achieved with chemical ripeners.
+Success stories, and advice on the use of ripeners, are often shared with farmers at knowledge exchange events and in the form of popular articles, which drives the ongoing adoption of this important crop management practice.

-My contribution to crop productivity in the South African sugar industry was recently acknowledged when I received the 2011 Agriculturist of the Year (KwaZulu-Natal) Award from Agricultural Writers SA.
+My contribution to farmer sustainability in the South African sugarcane industry was acknowledged when I received the Agriculturist of the Year (KwaZulu-Natal) Award from Agricultural Writers SA in 2011.
 I am currently also a National Research Foundation (NRF)-rated scientist.

-- Physiological and biochemical basis of abiotic stress tolerance in plants and the effects of abiotic stress on growth and photosynthesis.
+- Physiological and biochemical basis of stress tolerance in plants.

 - Ensuring the responsible use of chemical ripeners in the South African sugar industry.

 - Conversion of peer-reviewed research findings to best management practices for profitable and sustainable sugarcane production in South Africa.

 International consultancy and training